cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 ```

 > ⚠️ We used curl's `--insecure` option because it rejects self-signed certificates by default.
-> Later you will learn how to create a trusted SSL certificate signed by Let's Encrypt.
+> Later you will learn how to create a trusted certificate signed by Let's Encrypt.

-You should see that the SSL certificate has the expected DNS names and that it is self-signed:
+You should see that the certificate has the expected DNS names and that it is self-signed:

 ```terminal
 ...